-Gypsy Girl and Other Mosaics at Zeugma Mosaic Museum
+Gypsy Girl Mosaic

 Gypsy Girl is the most famous mosaic in Zeugma and there are many theories regarding this piece that was found on the floor of a villa at Belkis Ruins.
 Due to the way the hair of the woman in the mosaic is braided, it was called Gypsy Girl among public.
 However, it’s believed that this figure belongs to either Gaia, the Goddess of Earth, or Alexander the Great.

 Some pieces of Gypsy Girl were preserved in Bowling Green State University in the USA until 2018.
 However, these pieces were brought back by the Ministry of Culture and they were added to the original mosaic, which is also known as Mona Lisa of Zeugma.

 There are also some other important mosaics that describes stories and characters from ancient Greek mythology, such as Dionysus and Nike, Antiope and Satyr.
 However, there are some other important objects and mosaics from the history of early Christianity and Assyrians.

 It’s important to note that the mosaic figures depicting Dionysus play an important role in the museum.
 For example, the Mosaic of Dionysus’ Return from India is regarded as the summary of mythological depictions of Dionysus rituals and this character.